AvianFlu/hashbangify/README.md

 # hashbangify - make your node scripts executable!

+## Installation

+`hashbangify` is on `npm`:

+     [sudo] npm install hashbangify -g

+## Usage

-Usage: hashbangify script.js outputfile
+Usage: hashbangify myScript.js [interpreter]

-This script will find your Node install, make you a hashbang, and chmod the script for you so it's executable.
-Hooray!
+This script will do several things.
+- find where your interpreter is installed by calling `which`.
+- read your target script into memory.
+- delete it.
+- open a new file with the same name, starting with the appropriate hashbang.
+  - hashbangs are specifically made for your system by calling `which`.
+- write your target script back to the file.
+- `chmod 0755` is then called prior to exit.